mardejour/software-design-lab/templates/journal.md

 the key here is using Braket Notation. when we use the []  to access an index or key value of a string, array or object. here i used it to access the 0 index which is where the first letter of he string is.

+#3.
+Last Character

+Define a function 'LastCharacter' that accepts two strings as arguments.
+It should return true if both strings end wwith the same character, otherwise it should return false.

+//off by one errors
+const LastCharacter = (strOne, strTwo) => {
+  if (strOne[strOne.length - 1] === strTwo[strTwo.length - 1]) }
+     return true;
+     }

+       return false;
+   }